 Miraculously, my brother survived that accident.
 He was able to crawl out of the passenger-side window.
 He did have to return to the cab to retrieve his phone to call for help but, amazingly, it was right where he left it – it didn’t budge during the accident.
 Once the truck was towed from the creek and we could all see the damage that had been done, we were all stunned to find that the roof of the cab had been smashed from the impact, right where my brother’s head should’ve been.

 He told us that he had a feeling that he was going to crash, so he laid down across the bench seat as the truck went over the bridge.
-I know that God was watching out for him.
-He told him what to do, and saved his life.
 My brother was very shaken from the accident.
 Scared doesn’t even cut it.
 My poor mother got a head full of gray hairs that day too.
-The good Lord above was not ready for him yet.